mistificator/starfield-mission-boards-everywhere/README.md

   This will apply (and update) ScanEx

-4. Enjoy mission boards via your scanner when applied to some vertical operable terminals
+4. Enjoy mission boards via your scanner when applied to terminals
 5. Use scanner on your pilot seat to get access to shipbuilder anywhere